Why Should I choose TEFL Worldwide?

 If you want to live and work abroad, you’ll need a Visa depending on your citizenship and where you want to work.
-Employers will help you with this.
-If you decide to stay in Prague we can provide you with information on how to get your working visa.
+If you decide to stay in Prague we can provide you with information on how to get your visa.
 If you plan to stay in Prague, it is important to get this process started as soon as possible.

 How can I obtain legal status in the Czech Republic?

-This is done by either a Work Permit/Visa, or a Trade License/Visa.
-Some employers are willing to help you get a work permit when you start working, but we recommend the Trade License because the process of obtaining a work permit can be time consuming.
+This is done by either a Trade License/Visa or a Work Permit/Visa.
+We recommend the Trade License because the process of obtaining a work permit can be time consuming and nowadays rarely supported by employers, which is necessary.
 After you apply and pay your course deposit, we’ll send you information on both the Working Visa and the Trade License so you can start the process right away if you plan to stay in Prague after the course

 I’m brand new to Prague.
 How do I get around in this city?